Which of the following functional groups contains a carbonyl grou... | Channels for Pearson+

 1

-Conclude that the amide is the only functional group among the options that contains a carbonyl group bonded to a nitrogen atom.
+Conclude that the functional group containing a carbonyl group bonded to a nitrogen atom is the amide.

 Watch next